ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 Parsing non-structured data such as network configurations into structured data allows programmatic use of the data from that device.
 You can pull information from a network device and update a CMDB in one playbook.
 Use cases include automated troubleshooting, creating dynamic documentation, updating IPAM (IP address management) tools and so on.
 You may prefer to do this with Ansible natively to take advantage of native Ansible constructs such as:

 -  The ``when`` clause to conditionally run other tasks or roles
--  The ``assert`` module for checking configuration and operational state compliance
+-  The ``assert`` module to check configuration and operational state compliance
 -  The ``template`` module to generate reports about configuration and operational state information
 -  Templates and ``command`` or ``config`` modules to generate host, device, or platform commands or configuration
 -  The current platform ``facts`` modules to supplement native facts information